btrajkovski/push-notifications-frontend/README.md

 ## 2. Description
 Frontend for push notifications service that works with APNS and GCM.
-Backend part is available here [push-notifications-service](https://github.com/btrajkovski/push-notifications-service)
+Backend part is available here [push-notifications-service](https://github.com/btrajkovski/push-notifications-service).
+Final version soon.

 ## 3. Features
 * Support for both Android and iOS devices from one place